Massachusetts - #9

-Massachusetts has long had a better economic policy regime than one would expect given its strongly left-of-center electorate, and one of the best records on personal freedom, particularly for criminal justice.
+Massachusetts has long had a better economic policy regime than one would expect given its strongly left-of-center electorate, and one of the better records on personal freedom, particularly for criminal justice.
 It suffers, though, from an onerous regulatory system and some relative decline on personal freedom that has harmed its overall ranking.

 On fiscal policy, the nickname “Taxachusetts” is a bit of a misnomer.
-Massachusetts’s overall tax burden is about average, although individual income taxes are among the highest in the country.
+Massachusetts’s overall tax burden is just slightly higher than average, although individual income taxes are among the highest in the country.
 Massachusetts residents have ample choice of local government, more than four every 100 square miles.
-Government subsidies are extremely high, about two standard deviations above the mean, and have risen over time.
-Government debt is also high, at about 24.0 percent of personal income, but has fallen 5 percentage points since FY 2009.
-Government employment is among the lowest in the country, at 10.2 percent of the private workforce, and government consumption is also low.
+Government debt is high, at about 23 percent of personal income, but has fallen 9 percentage points since FY 2009.
+Government employment is among the lowest in the country, at 9.3 percent of the private workforce, and government consumption is also low.

-On the most important category of regulatory policy, land-use regulation, Massachusetts is below average, although our two indicators of zoning stringency give somewhat conflicting judgments.
+On the most important category of regulatory policy, land-use regulation, Massachusetts is worse than average, although our two indicators of zoning stringency give somewhat conflicting judgments.
 Renewable portfolio standards have grown rather high.
 Eminent domain for private gain is completely unrestrained.
-The state has consistently had a higher-than-federal minimum wage, though not one of the highest in the country, at $11 per hour in 2018.
+The state has consistently had a higher-than-federal minimum wage, and that rate is now one of the highest in the country, at $11 per hour in 2018.
 Worker’s compensation coverage mandates are extreme, though employers have great freedom of choice in funding them, and there is no right-to-work law.
-The state passed a telecom deregulation bill in 2013–14.
-Occupational freedom is about average in Massachusetts, though nurses enjoy little freedom from the state.
-Personal automobile insurance remains tightly regulated, and the state has a CON law for hospitals, as well as an anti-price-gouging law, licensure of moving companies, and both general and gasoline-focused sales-below-cost laws.
-The civil liability system is subpar but has improved over time, though not because of any particular statutory or institutional reforms.
+The state passed a telecommunications deregulation bill in 2013–14.
+Occupational freedom is about average in Massachusetts, although nurses enjoy little freedom in the state.
+Personal automobile insurance remains tightly regulated, and the state has a certificate-of-need law for hospitals, as well as an anti-price-gouging law, licensure of moving companies, and both general and gasoline-focused sales-below-cost laws.
+The civil liability system is subpar but has improved over time, although not because of any particular statutory or institutional reforms.

 Massachusetts is our top state for criminal justice.
 It has long locked up fewer of its residents than the vast majority of other states.
 It also arrests fewer people for drugs and other victimless crimes than most other places.
-Moreover, it scores highly for cannabis freedom, with a comparatively liberal medical marijuana law enacted in 2011–12.
-However, its asset forfeiture law is tied for worst in the country, putting the burden of proof on innocent owners, giving all the proceeds to law enforcement, and requiring only probable cause for showing the property is subject to forfeiture.
+It does not suspend licenses for nondriving drug offenses, and prison phone call rates are low (and went down in 2016).
+However, its asset forfeiture law is among the worst in the country, putting the burden of proof on innocent owners, giving proceeds to law enforcement, and requiring only probable cause for showing the property is subject to forfeiture.
 Massachusetts scores highly for cannabis freedom, with a comparatively liberal medical marijuana law enacted in 2011–12 and a recreational use law enacted in 2016 (but implementation was delayed until 2018).
-The Second Amendment is virtually a dead letter in Massachusetts: the state tries to make guns as expensive as possible (locking mandates, dealer licensing, license to purchase any gun, with safety training) and nearly prohibits carry in public.
+The Second Amendment is virtually a dead letter in Massachusetts: the state tries to make guns as expensive as possible (locking mandates; dealer licensing; license to purchase any gun, with safety training) and nearly prohibits carry in public.
 It is the third-worst state for tobacco freedom, with comprehensive smoking bans and punishingly high cigarette taxes ($3.51 a pack after having been raised again in 2013–14).
 Local laws in many spots increase the minimum age of purchase to 21.
 Educational freedom is low.
 Homeschooling parents have to jump through many hoops and must meet detailed curriculum guidelines.
 Private schools are subject to government approval.
-Massachusetts’s casino plans have not yet fully become operational (with only one open as of the end of 2015), but once they do, expect the state’s gambling freedom score to rise.
-The state’s alcohol freedom score improved in 2013–14, due to the repeal of the direct wine shipping ban, but wine in grocery stores remains subject to mind-numbingly complex rules undoubtedly designed for some obscure political purpose.
+Casino gambling has expanded, and with it the state’s gambling freedom score has risen.
+The state’s alcohol freedom score improved in 2013 because of the repeal of the direct wine shipping ban, but wine in grocery stores remains subject to mind-numbingly complex rules undoubtedly designed for some obscure political purpose.
 Alcohol taxes are lower than average.